-This course is designed for highly self-motivated students with a continued interest in the Chinese language and culture.
+This is the second course of a two-year sequence.
+It is designed for highly self-motivated students with a continued interest in the Chinese language and culture.
 A principally oral-aural communication approach is used to continue the development of speaking, listening, reading, and writing skills in Mandarin Chinese.
 Also included are studies of grammar, vocabulary, and idiom development, as well as the culture and history of China.
 Students enrolled in this course will improve their knowledge of the language through presentational, interpretive, and interpersonal modes of communication.